thoughtspot/thoughtspot.github.io/_complex-search/create-aggregated-worksheet.md

 ---
 title: [Save a search as a view]

-last_updated: 11/05/2021
+last_updated: 11/2/2018
 summary: "If you want to search on top of another search, try saving your search as a view.
 Then, you can use the saved view as a data source for a new search."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-{% include content/liveboards-announcement.md %}

 This procedure walks you through creating a view from a search.
 To create a view from a search:

-1. Start a new search, or edit an existing visualization from a Liveboard.
+1. Start a new search, or edit an existing visualization from a pinboard.

     Any filters or aggregations created during this search will be reflected in the view.